internago-ab/site/content/country/sweden.md

 ---
 title: Sweden
-description: "The Kingdom of Sweden is a member of the EU, and the Schengen Area, but not of the Eurozone.
-It is also a member of the UN, the Nordic Council, the Council of Europe, the WTO and the OECD.
-With a nominal GDP of USD 529 billion in 2020, it is the 23rd largest economy in the world.
+description: "<strong>The Kingdom of Sweden is a member of the EU, and the Schengen Area, but not of the Eurozone.
+It is also a member of the UN, the Nordic Council, the Council of Europe, the WTO and the OECD. </strong><br></br>With a nominal GDP of USD 529 billion in 2020, it is the 23rd largest economy in the world.
 Its Human Development Ranking is at 0.945, which is classified as very high, with a global ranking of 7th. "
 bgimg: /images/background/sweden.jpg
 countryImg: /images/country/sweden.svg
 type: country